Sexual Abuse Defense

 When you contact our office, we work to connect you with an attorney as soon as possible.
 These cases are urgent, so we make prompt communication a priority.
 During an initial consultation, we gather key facts, answer immediate questions, and discuss what steps should come next.

-Talk To Our Team About Your Defense
+Talk To Our Team About Your Defense In Houston

 If you are facing sexual abuse allegations, you do not have to navigate this alone or guess about what to do next.
 Meeting with our attorneys gives you a chance to tell your side of the story in a private setting and to learn how we would approach your defense.